pivotal/docs-tap/getting-started/deploy-first-app.md

 # Deploy your first application on Tanzu Application Platform

-This how-to guide walks you through deploying your first application on Tanzu Application Platform.
+This how-to guide walks developers through deploying your first application on Tanzu Application Platform.

 ## <a id="you-will"></a>What you will do